-- Agar gel method: Medium containing all nutrients are solidified by using 1% agar and then kept in an embryological watch glass.
+- Agar gel method: Medium containing all nutrients is solidified by using 1% agar and then kept in an embryological watch glass.
 Defined media with or without serum are also used to give mechanical support for organ culture.
-Embryonic organ or explant is transferred on the surface of agar (Fig. 19.8), sealed with paraffin wax and subcultured into fresh agar gels after 5 to 6 days.
+Embryonic organ or explant is transferred on the surface of agar (Fig. 19.8), sealed with paraffin wax, and subcultured into fresh agar gels after 5 to 6 days.

-The different explantation techniques are used for cultivation of pieces of fresh tissues isolated from the organism such as slide culture, carrel flask culture, roller test tube culture etc. These techniques are modified and also use for embryo and organ culture.
+The different explantation techniques are used for the cultivation of pieces of fresh tissues isolated from the organism such as slide culture, carrel flask culture, roller test tube culture, etc. These techniques are modified and also use for embryo and organ culture.

 The primary culture may not be viable for a long time because the cells utilizes all nutrients of the medium.
 Hence, the cells are diluted with fresh medium and passed into fresh culture flask for maintaining the viability of cells.
 When primary culture is subcultured or transferred into fresh medium then it is called cell line (Fig. 19.9).

 Subculturing is required on fresh medium at regular intervals for growth as a cell line.
 The first subculture gives rise to a secondary culture and so on.
 Number of times that the culture has been subcultured is called passage number and the number of doublings that the cell population has undergone is called generation number.
 Some cells of secondary cell cultures are transformed spontaneously or chemically.
 Such cell line or strain has the capacity for infinite survival (immortal).
 These cells are called continuous cell lines, cancerous cell lines or established cell lines or immortal cell lines.
 The continuous cell line may be discontinued by the effect of the mutation, chemical or viruses.
 This concept of change in a continuous cell line is called ‘in-vitro transformation’.